-Once negotiations are in place buyers can choose to pay an initial deposit to show that they are really interested in purchase of the property.
+Once negotiations are in place buyers can choose to pay an initial deposit to show that they are really interested in the purchase of the property.
 This amount may vary and will generally be stipulated by the seller or conveyancer and is simply a step to show that the seller is serious about their offer as well.
 It is not a binding contract and neither is the property removed from the market.

 #4 Evaluation of Risks

 It is the seller’s responsibility to check for any damage in the property up until settlement or completion of the sale.
-Yet, in this stage, the buyer can be prudent by insuring the property from exchange of contracts if they are unsure whether the vendor has a current insurance policy.
+Yet, in this stage, the buyer can be prudent by insuring the property from the exchange of contracts if they are unsure whether the vendor has a current insurance policy.